OttoBulletproof Community Forest

 The organizational form of the foundation prevents the rights over the disposal of property from resting with a single person and ensures its permanent existence.
 Our statutes stipulate that the land is to be left untouched and only visited for research and documentation purposes.

 Due to their remoteness and the undeveloped area, our protected areas in Canada can only be reached at great financial, material and time expense and not without risk.
 In addition, the high level of legal certainty in Canada ensures that damage to land results in severe sanctions.
 The British Columbia Trespass Act clearly prohibits trespassing on private land.
 Violations are prosecuted in court, even if no damage has been done.
 We also visit and inspect the areas as part of regular research visits and have partnerships with local companies that support us.
-In Canada, we also have the advantage that property has a very high cultural and historical value and is respected.

 The rainforests in Peru and Canada are among the last 2.8% of intact wilderness areas on our planet - and are unfortunately under acute threat(Plumptre et al., 2021).
 10-15% of all annual emissions are caused by the destruction of these forests and their peatlands, more than by the aviation sector - so we need to act now!